When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Beginning the Childproofing Process

-Where should you begin your journey to plug every electrical socket and cushion in every corner?
+Where do you even start when you need to plug every electrical socket and cushion every sharp corner?

 I discuss childproofing during the 6-month baby wellness visit.
 I feel this is a good time because infants haven’t become very mobile yet, and it gives the parent about two to three months to prepare the home.